-piano by Paul Ferguson and Relationships for horn, bass trombone, and tuba by Elizabeth Raum, both of which were recorded for an upcoming CD CD with colleagues Douglas Yeo and Deanna Swoboda.
+piano by Paul Ferguson and Relationships for horn, bass trombone, and tuba by Elizabeth Raum, both of which were recorded on a just released CD with colleagues Douglas Yeo and Deanna Swoboda.
 In addition, Ericson prepared for the same recording project new editions of ten trios by Anton Reicha, arranged for horn, trombone, and tuba.
-The CD is in final production **DMA horn graduate Gustavo Camacho was
+For more information see this **DMA horn graduate Gustavo Camacho was